salilab/imp/doc/introduction.md

 ## Representing biological molecules ## {#introduction_biomolecules}

 Biological modules are represented hierarchically in IMP using the IMP::atom::Hierarchy.
 These hierarchies follow the natural hierarchical nature of most biomolecules.
 A protein from a PDB would be a hierarchy with a root for the whole PDB file with a child per chain.
 Each chain particle has a child for each residue in the chain, and each residue has a child for each atom.
 Each particle has various types of associated data.
-For example and atom has data using the IMP::atom::Atom, IMP::core::XYZR, IMP::atom::Mass and IMP::atom::Hierarchy decorators.
+For example an atom has data using the IMP::atom::Atom, IMP::core::XYZR, IMP::atom::Mass and IMP::atom::Hierarchy decorators.

-The structures represented do not have to be atomic and can be multi-resolution.
-That is can have coordinates at any level of the hierarchy.
+The structures represented do not have to be atomic and can be multi-resolution -  that is, they can have coordinates at any level of the hierarchy.
 The invariants are that the leaves must have coordinates, radii and mass.
-Pieces of the hierarchy can be picked out using the IMP::atom::Selection using the standard sort of biological criteria:
+Pieces of the hierarchy can be picked out using the IMP::atom::Selection using the standard sorts of biological criteria:

     # Select residues 10 through 49.
     my_residues= IMP.atom.Selection(my_pdb, residue_indexes=range(10,50)).get_particles()